 "Here came a real thrill, for I was stopped in the street [in Ternate] one day as my wife and I were preparing to climb up to the Crater Lake.
 With us were Ah Woo with his butterfly net, Indit and Bandoung, our well-trained Javanese collectors, with shotguns, cloth bags, and a vasculum for carrying the birds.
 We were stopped by a wizened old Malay man.
 I can see him now, with a faded blue fez on his head.
 He said, "I am Ali Wallace."
 I knew at once that there stood before me Wallace's faithful companion of many years, the boy who not only helped him collect but nursed him when he was sick.
 We took his photograph and sent it to Wallace when we got home.
 He wrote me a delightful letter acknowledging it and reminiscing over the time when Ali had saved his life, nursing him through a terrific attack of malaria.
 This letter I have managed to lose, to my eternal chagrin."

-Wallace's letter to Barbour has now been found, and it is clear that Barbour unfortunately forgot to send Wallace the photo of Ali.
+Wallace's letter to Barbour has been found, and it is clear that Barbour unfortunately forgot to send Wallace the photo of Ali.
+Curiously this letter does not contain the reminiscences Barbour mentioned.

 For a detailed paper about Ali CLICK HERE